Marko-Obradovic/sigma-notes/daily-and-weekly-things/reminders-and-comments.md

 - InterviewAI password doesn't work

-- I will have a call for my appointment today so I might need to leave for a second.
+- I will have an appointment tomorrow at 8:30, might be late tomorrow.

+- I don't feel like I have enough time to read through all the material